OwlbanGroup/microsoft-365-docs/owlban-group-corporate-structure.md

 - **Patent C**: Description of the patent and its significance.
 - **Patent D**: Description of the patent and its significance.

+## Training AI Agents on Updates

+To ensure that our AI agents are well-informed and capable of leveraging the latest advancements, the Owlban Group is implementing a comprehensive training program that includes:

+- **Regular Updates**: Ensuring AI agents are trained on the latest data and developments within the organization.
+- **Feedback Mechanisms**: Incorporating user feedback to refine AI responses and improve overall performance.
+- **Continuous Learning**: Utilizing machine learning techniques to allow AI agents to adapt and improve based on new information and experiences.

 ## Improving AI Capabilities

 To enhance our AI capabilities, the Owlban Group is focusing on: